-Design Working Pressure
+Pressure

 The maximum pressure for which a pump component is designed.
-This pressure is equal to or greater than the maximum pressure developed by the pump at shut off or churn conditions with the largest impeller available, and at maximum speed plus the maximum suction pressure for the pump.
+This pressure is equal to or greater than the maximum pressure developed by the pump at shut off or churn conditions with the largest impeller, the most stages available, and at maximum speed.